How to Get Dried Glue Off Painted Wood?

 • Elmer’s Sticky Out Adhesive Remover

-At most times, you just need to apply some amount of solvent to the unpainted wood area and leave it for about one hour.
+At most times, you just need to apply a bit of solvent to the unpainted wood area and leave it for about one hour.
+After the waiting period, the solvent will penetrate the glue and weaken its bond.

 The Bottom Line